clayrisser/mklink/README.md

 # mkLink

+Make symbolic links, hard links, and directory junctions from the context menu.

 ### [Download](http://jamrizzi.com/market/mklink)

 mkLink creates multiple types of symbolic links.
 Specifically, it simplifies the use of creating symbolic links by providing a GUI interface and access from the context menu.
 Normally advanced symbolic links, such as Hard Links and Directory Junctions can only be created through the command prompt.